Kate Chopin: Life

 Chopin was born Katherine O'Flaherty in St. Louis, Missouri.
 Her father, Thomas O'Flaherty, was a successful businessman who had immigrated to the United States from Galway, Ireland.
-Her mother, Eliza Faris, was his second wife, and a well-connected member of the ethnic French community in St. Louis as the daughter of Athénaïse Charleville, a Louisiana creole of French Canadian descent.
+Her mother, Eliza Faris, was his second wife, and a well-connected member of the ethnic French community in St. Louis as the daughter of Athénaïse Charleville, a Louisiana Creole of French Canadian descent.
 Some of Chopin's ancestors were among the early European (French) inhabitants of Dauphin Island, Alabama.

 Kate was the third of five children, but her sisters died in infancy and her half-brothers (from her father's first marriage) died in their early 20s.
-They were reared Roman Catholic in the French and Irish traditions.
-She also became an avid reader of fairy tales, poetry, religious allegories, and classic and contemporary novels.
+They were raised Catholic in the French and Irish traditions.
+She became an avid reader of fairy tales, poetry, religious allegories, and classic and contemporary novels.
 She graduated from Sacred Heart Convent in St. Louis in 1868.

-At the age of five, she was sent to Sacred Heart Academy, where she learned how to handle her own money and make her own decisions, as the nuns intended.
+At the age of five, she was sent to Sacred Heart Academy, where she learned how to handle her own money and make her own decisions.
 Upon her father's death, she was brought home to live with her grandmother and great-grandmother, comprising three generations of women who were widowed young and never remarried.
-For two years, she was tutored at home by her great-grandmother, Victoria (or Victoire) Charleville, who taught French, music, history, gossip and the need to look on life without fear.
+For two years, she was tutored at home by her great-grandmother, Victoria (or Victoire) Charleville, who taught French, music, history, gossip, and the need to look on life without fear.
 After those two years, Kate went back to Sacred Heart Academy, which her best friend and neighbor, Kitty Garesche, also attended, and where her mentor, Mary O'Meara, taught.
 A gifted writer of both verse and prose, O'Meara guided her student to write regularly, to judge herself critically, and to conduct herself valiantly.
-Nine days after Kate and Kitty's first communions in May 1861, the Civil War came to St. Louis.
+Nine days after Kate and Kitty's first communions in May 1861, the American Civil War came to St. Louis.
 During the war, Kate's half-brother died of fever, and her great-grandmother died as well.
 After the war ended, Kitty and her family were banished from St. Louis for supporting the Confederacy.

 In St. Louis, Missouri on June 8, 1870, she married Oscar Chopin and settled with him in his home town of New Orleans.
 The Chopins had six children between 1871 and 1879: in order of birth, Jean Baptiste, Oscar Charles, George Francis, Frederick, Felix Andrew, and Lélia (baptized Marie Laïza).
 In 1879, Oscar Chopin's cotton brokerage failed.

-The family left the city and moved to Cloutierville in south Natchitoches Parish to manage several small plantations and a general store] They became active in the community, where Chopin found, in the local creole culture, much material for her future writing.
+The family left the city and moved to Cloutierville in south Natchitoches Parish to manage several small plantations and a general store.
+They became active in the community, where Chopin found, in the local creole culture, much material for her future writing.